 SEO Copywriting – next steps

 So that’s my 18 simple SEO Copywriting tips that I firmly believe will boost your search engine rankings.
-These tips are all actionable and you can get started on them right away.
+These tips are all actionable and you can get started creating content with them right away.

 Remember, your content should always be relevant and never compromised by technical factors.
 But as we can see from my tips, technical SEO and great content can work hand in hand.
 More so, by incorporating these simple tips, you will see a significant increase in your blog traffic.